 You are on your way to work, listening to your favorite song.
-As you come to an intersection, the stoplight is turning yellow.
-Since you are close enough to the line, you decide to keep your speed and go through the light.
-Suddenly, you are jolted and your car begins to swerve because another vehicle has struck you from the side.
-Dazed, you realize that a T-Bone accident has just occurred and now you are fretting about who is liable for the accident.
-Can you claim compensation for the damages and the injuries that are likely to come from the accident?
-Or are you going to be the one held responsible?
-Here is how to tell liability for a T-Bone Accident:
+As you come to an intersection, the stoplight turns yellow.
+Since you are close enough to the line, you decide to keep going forward.
+Suddenly, you feel a jolt and your car swerves—another vehicle has struck you from the side!
+Dazed, you realize you were involved in a T-Bone accident.
+A million thoughts cross your mind: how will you pay for the damages?
+How serious are your injuries?
+Who is liable for the accident?
+How can you claim compensation for the damage and injuries you’ve sustained?
+Will you be the one held responsible?

 What Are T-Bone Accidents?

-T-Bone accidents can have either one driver liable or both drivers.
-It all depends on the circumstances leading up to the accident.
-Let’s look at the scenario painted at the beginning of this blog and unpack how one or both drivers can be held liable:
+Depending on the circumstances leading up to the accident, one or both parties may be at fault in a T-Bone accident.
+Let’s look at the scenario painted at the beginning of this article to unpack how one or both drivers can be held liable.

 One Driver Is Held Liable

-If driver one is close enough to go through the intersection when the light is still yellow, he/she technically has the right of way.
-This means that the second driver decided to jump the green light and crashed into the first driver.
-This results in the second driver being responsible since he/she technically ran a red light, causing the accident.
+In the case of the scenario above, if driver one was close enough to the line to go safely through the intersection while the light was still yellow, they have the right of way.
+This means the second driver jumped the green light and caused the crash.
+They would be fully responsible for the accident.

 Both Drivers Are Liable

 Let’s say the intersection the drivers came to was a four-way stop indicated by stop signs.
 Both drivers have a duty and responsibility to pay attention as they come up to the intersection.
-If the first driver is singing along to their music or texting on their phone, failing to pay attention to the stop sign, and strikes the second driver who did stop but failed to notice the first driver coming through, then both drivers would be held liable for the accident.
-It is the duty of both drivers to ensure that themselves and each other get through the intersection safely.
+If the first driver was distracted and failed to pay attention to the stop sign, striking the second driver who did stop but failed to notice the first driver still crossing, both may be held liable for the accident.
+It is the duty of both drivers to ensure that they and others can get through the intersection safely.

-This is known as comparative negligence.
-The state of Texas follows the modified comparative negligence principle.
+This rule of negligence is known as comparative negligence.
+The State of Texas follows the modified comparative negligence principle.
 This principle states that a plaintiff cannot recover damages if they are found to be more than 50% at fault for their accident.
-The deeming of liability for both parties lies with the judge or the jury presiding over the case.
+The deeming of liability for both parties lies with the judge or jury presiding over the case.